University of the Western Cape Women's F.C.

-The University of the Western Cape Women's Football Club, also known as UWC Ladies F.C., is the women's football club representing the University of the Western Cape based in Bellville, Western Cape.
+The University of the Western Cape Women's F.C., also known as UWC Ladies F.C., is the women's football club representing the University of the Western Cape based in Bellville, Western Cape.
 The senior team competes in the SAFA Women's League, the top tier women's football league in South Africa.

 In 2024 they won the 2024 COSAFA Women's Champions League and qualified for the 2024 CAF Women's Champions League becoming the first university to qualify for the CAF Women's Champions League.

 UWC are the 2021, 2023, 2024, and 2025 Women's Varsity Football champions.

 History

 Women's Varsity Football

 They were runners-up in the 2018 and 2019 Women's Varsity Football editions losing both finals to TUT Ladies.

 The team won their maiden Women's Varsity Football Cup 4–3 via penalties against UP-Tuks Ladies after the match ended in a goalless draw.
 They had won all their matches in group B and kept a clean sheet throughout the tournament.

 In 2022, they lost their Women's Varsity Football Cup title 5–3 via penalties to UJ Ladies after a goalless draw.

 In 2023, they reclaimed the Women's Varsity Football Cup winning 2–0 against defending champions UJ Ladies and successfully defended their title in 2024 and 2025.